Skip to main content

 History

-On November 1, 1963, Abbott House opened our doors in Irvington, New York, as a community-based agency at the forefront of child welfare—a haven where all children, regardless of race, religion, background, or circumstance, could find an anchor to their place in the world.
-Two years later, Dr. King attended our inaugural dinner.
-He gave an invocation sounding themes of community, identity, and family while praising Abbott House for being “at the forefront of family life.”
+On November 1, 1963, Abbott House opened our doors in Irvington, New York, as a new voluntary non-profit agency focusing on a humane alternative to overcrowded NYC shelters —a haven where all children, regardless of race, religion, background, or circumstance, could find an anchor to their place in the world.
+Two years later, Dr. King keynoted our inaugural dinner.
+His talk “The Dignity of Family Life” spoke to themes of community, identity, and family while praising Abbott House for its approach at “combining the treatment of symptoms with a probing of causes.”

 Over the past six decades, we have expanded our programs and geographical footprint, extending compassionate care in a variety of settings to a diverse range of individuals and families throughout the New York metropolitan area and surrounding Hudson Valley counties.

-During the late 1950s and early 1960s, a home for convalescent care called Irvington House had been caring for children with rheumatic fever on the peaceful and beautiful grounds overlooking the Hudson River in Irvington, NY.
-Once a cure was discovered, Irvington House began to move away from a model of convalescent care and began to focus on child welfare and child protection.
-In a letter sent to the Mayor of Irvington on August 8, 1963, Irvington House announced that it would be closing its program in Irvington and that a new organization called Abbott House would take over the facility to provide a home for “abandoned and dependent children under 11 years of age.”
+In 1924 the Mineola home for cardiac children purchased the Luke estate in Irvington, New York and became a children’s home for convalescent care.
+In order to reflect its new community identity in 1925 the Mineola Home was renamed the Irvington House and cared for children with heart disease.
+In 1928 the nation’s first children’s cardiac research laboratory was opened at Irvington House.
+In 1944 Irvington House researchers proved that rheumatic fever (that lead to heart disease) was preceded by streptococcal infections (strep throat).
+The team pioneered the use of Bicillin, the most successful antibiotic in preventing recurrences (widespread availability of antibiotics began in 1945).
+As the population of cardiac patients declined, Irvington House began to move away from a model of convalescent care and began to focus on child welfare and child protection.
+In a letter sent to the Mayor of Irvington on August 8, 1963, Irvington House announced that it would be closing its cardiac care program in Irvington and that a new organization called Abbott House would take over the facility to provide a home for “abandoned and dependent children under 11 years of age.”

 • 1960s: Incorporation and Inaugural Dinner with Dr. King